Cynthia-El-Akoum/perfect_tensors_codes/README.md

 ## Overview

-In this internship, we aimed to construct perfect tensors using three primary methods provided in the literature, and to further study the eigenvalues and eigenvectors of their associated **S map**, defined in detail in the report (%insert sharing link)
+In this internship, we aimed to construct perfect tensors using three primary methods provided in the literature, and to further study the eigenvalues and eigenvectors of their associated **S map**, defined in detail in the report (insert sharing link)

 To achieve this, we primarily used the Python library `numpy` and developed code for both generating perfect tensors and computing the associated **S** tensor and its matrix representation to evaluate its spectrum.